S

 Contact law enforcement

-File with the national cyber crime unit and request intelligence.
+File with the national cyber crime unit.
 They may have seen SHADOWVAULT before

 Helen Marsh